CoNarrative/framework-x/packages/framework-x-redux/README.md

 ### Using event handlers instead of reducers
 The example in `react-redux-realworld-example-app` replaces the `editor` reducer with event handlers.
-Supposing the `editor` reducer not been written beforehand, this example also shows how to add event handlers for a view layer written in Redux.
-Each editor-related event that the application normally handles with a reducer is delegated to an event handler.
-Existing Redux middleware for async API requests and components that use `react-redux` are used alongside this.
+Supposing the `editor` reducer not been written beforehand, this example shows how to use event handlers instead of reducers for a view layer that uses Redux.
+Existing Redux middleware for async API requests and components that use `react-redux` are preserved.
-The example uses `combineReducers` and that returns the state for the framework-x-managed key i.e. `editor: state => state`.

-### Dispatching events to Redux reducers
+### Dispatching Redux actions from Framework-X
-If you want to trigger a state transition that is already specified in a reducer from Framework-X, you can do so from a component or event handler.
-When dispatching in this case from an event handler, we don't support handling the same event over again in Framework-X. Choosing one or the other in this case isn't necessary but suggested as a best practice at this time.
-TODO use a symbol
+Redux receives actions dispatched from Framework-X event handlers or components.
+When the dispatch is initiated by a Framework-X event handler, we don't support handling the same event over again in Framework-X. The implementation forces a choice between one or the other in this case suggested as a best practice at this time.